Ireland protests abortion ban on Women's Day

 James Heslin, a 24-year-old web developer, made an "8" sign out of chicken wire.

 "Everyone in Ireland knows someone or knows someone who knows someone who has gone through an abortion in England.
 The law (in Ireland) is trapping people into situations they don't want to be in.
-The wire is symbiotic," Heslin said.
+The wire is symbolic," Heslin said.

 Jess Morris